mraveri/kiln-controller/docs/software_setup.md

 Notice that when you want to reconnect you have to use the new hostname.

-**Setting up power-led:**

-The serial port power led should work right away after the reboot.

-If it does not make sure that in the file /boot/config.txt you have enable_uart=1

-After changing that reboot and the led should light up.

 **Setting up security:**

 It is now time to step up the security of the pi.
 This is a crucial step to the security of the entire system and should not be overlooked.